JGCRI/pygcam/docs/source/install.rst

 There are two options for installing and using pygcam and :doc:`gcamtool`.

-  - :ref:`Option 1 <option1>` creates a new virtual environment for pygcam based on an "environment" file that identifies specific versions of all python modules required by ``pygcam``.
+  - :ref:`Option 1 <option1>` -- **This option is recommended for most users.** It creates
+    a new virtual environment for pygcam based on an "environment" file that identifies specific versions of all python modules required by ``pygcam``.
 This approach is fairly fool-proof, but it does require that you "activate" the pygcam environment before using it.